 Fish diversity is high in this ecoregion, reflecting its wide latitudinal dimension.
-The pelagic habitat is mainly dominated by sardine, anchovy, mackerel, horse mackerel, and blue-whiting Micromesistius poutassou.
-Some migratory species also appear in specific periods, such as tuna species (albacore Thunnus alalunga and bluefin Thunnus thynnus), which feed upon smaller pelagic fish.
+The pelagic habitat is mainly dominated by sardine, anchovy, mackerel, horse mackerel, and blue whiting (Micromesistius poutassou).
+Some migratory species also appear in specific periods, such as tuna species (albacore [Thunnus alalunga] and bluefin [Thunnus thynnus], which feed upon smaller pelagic fish.
 Hake is the most abundant predator species in the demersal community.
 Anglerfish (Lophius budegassa, Lophius piscatorius), megrim (Lepidorhombus boscii, Lepidorhombus whiffiagonis), and sole (Solea solea) are more abundant in the northern part of the ecoregion.
-The limit of distribution for some cold-water species such as whiting Merlangius merlangus and pollack Pollachius pollachius only occur north of Portugal.
+The limit of distribution for some cold-water species such as whiting (Merlangius merlangus) and pollack (Pollachius pollachius) is in the north of Portugal.
 Skates, sharks, and deep-sea fish occur over the continental slope and in the deeper parts of this ecoregion.
 Recruitment to the European eel (Anguilla anguilla) population has declined sharply in recent decades.
 For evaluated stocks, the spawning-stock biomass (SSB) is above reference points (Btrigger).
 Figure 9 displays the historical evolution of SSB relative to reference points by fish guild in the Bay of Biscay and the Iberian Coast ecoregion, and shows an increase in the SSB that has been observed since 2002.